 She had no fans and had just struck out at her first attempt in Nashville — she appeared on the TV show, Nashville Star, a year earlier when she was 18 years old but she failed to place (she came in seventh).

 I told her my prior background in producing albums with Dee Dee Ramone, The Alarm, The Call and working at the talent agency, ICM.
 I had a good sense in spotting new talent.

 With Don’s sage advice in mind, I pitched Kacey my idea to record a couple current hit cover songs together in the studio to see how we worked together.
-I agreed to pay for all the studio time, as well as pay her a session fee, and release the songs on my label, Triple Pop.
+I produced, arranged and paid for everything, including a fee to her.
 If it all worked out, I told her it was my intention to produce her original songs afterwards and use “social media” to market all of it.

 I pitched Kacey about five song choices to her including “Yellow” by Coldplay.
 She was to choose two (2) of my suggestions to record in the studio – she chose “See You Again” (Hannah Montana) and “Apologize” (OneRepublic), which reflected her interest in pop music.

 Kacey Musgraves, Brain Machine Recording Studio, March 2008